Science and technology in the United States: American applied science

-During the 19th century, Britain, France, and Germany were at the forefront of new ideas in science and mathematics.
+During the 19th century Britain, France, and Germany were at the forefront of new ideas in science and mathematics.
 But if the United States lagged behind in the formulation of theory, it excelled in using theory to solve problems: applied science.
 This tradition had been born of necessity.
 Because Americans lived so far from the well-springs of Western science and manufacturing, they often had to figure out their own ways of doing things.
 When Americans combined theoretical knowledge with "Yankee ingenuity", the result was a flow of important inventions.
-The great American inventors include Robert Fulton (the steamboat); Samuel Morse (the telegraph); Eli Whitney (the cotton gin); Cyrus McCormick (the reaper); and Thomas Alva Edison, the most fertile of them all, with more than a thousand inventions credited to his name.
+The great American inventors include Robert Fulton (the steamboat); Samuel Morse (the telegraph); Eli Whitney (the cotton gin); Cyrus McCormick (the reaper); and Thomas Alva Edison, with more than a thousand inventions credited to his name.
+His research laboratory developed the phonograph, the first long-lasting light bulb, and the first viable movie camera.

 Edison was not always the first to devise a scientific application, but he was frequently the one to bring an idea to a practical finish.
 For example, the British engineer Joseph Swan built an incandescent electric lamp in 1860, almost 20 years before Edison.
 But Edison's light bulbs lasted much longer than Swan's, and they could be turned on and off individually, while Swan's bulbs could be used only in a system where several lights were turned on or off at the same time.
 Edison followed up his improvement of the light bulb with the development of electrical generating systems.
 Within 30 years, his inventions had introduced electric lighting into millions of homes.

 Another landmark application of scientific ideas to practical uses was the innovation of the brothers Wilbur and Orville Wright.
 In the 1890s, they became fascinated with accounts of German glider experiments and began their own investigation into the principles of flight.
 Combining scientific knowledge and mechanical skills, the Wright brothers built and flew several gliders.
-Then, on December 17, 1903, they successfully flew the first heavier-than-air, mechanically propelled airplane.
+Then, on December 17, 1903, they successfully flew the first sustained and controlled heavier-than-air powered flight.